Joining Guts’ Party

 Because Guts tasked Farnese with protecting Casca, and the fact Farnese is taking this task very seriously given she looked upon Guts as much as she does, enabled her to grow immensely.

-During their travels, Farnese revealed herself to be innocent, curious, kind and pure, but she is also still very naive and doesn’t seem particularly smart either.
+During their travels, Farnese revealed herself to be innocent, curious, kind and pure, but she is also still very naive and doesn’t seem to be particularly smart either.
 Consider for a moment that before she joined Guts in his travels, she was abusive, hot-headed and very stubborn.

 Farnese is self-aware enough to realize that it is NOT love what she feels for Guts, but more along the lines of devotion and admiration.